 - LDs may consist of multiple choice, fill-in-the-blank, and/or short answer questions.
 You may be required to interpret and apply information based on assigned readings, lectures, and learning activities. - All LDs require cumulative knowledge.
 You will be tested on the current unit and previous units. - LDs will be taken during in-person class using Canvas.
 On test day, each student must bring an electronic device to take their LD (laptop recommended; phone or tablet is NOT recommended).
-The LD is not open-internet or open-book.
-You may bring one 3"x 5" index card with any notes on it to use. - A make-up midterm LD is available in cases of documentable emergency or illness or if the student provides at least 2 weeks' notice of a non-emergency absence.
-The make-up LD must be taken within 2 weeks of the original test date and it is up to the student to contact the professor to schedule - a time to take the LD in a proctored setting.
+The LD is not open-internet or open-book. - You may bring one 3"x 5" index card with any notes on it to use.
+At the beginning of an LD, you can exchange a filled-in index card for extra credit.
+In other words, you can either have the extra credit OR use the index card for the LD.
+If you decide during the LD that you would like to use your index card, you can exchange it back. - A make-up midterm LD is available in cases of documentable emergency or illness or if the student provides at least 2 weeks' notice of a non-emergency absence.
+The make-up LD must be taken within 2 weeks of the original test date and it is up to the student to contact the professor to schedule a time to take the LD in a proctored setting.
 Each student may not have more than one make-up midterm LD per semester.
 There is no option to re-take a LD that was previously attempted. - The final LD and final presentations cannot be dropped or made-up.
-The final LD will be completed on Monday, Dec.
-6th.
-The in-class presentation will be Friday, Dec.
-10th.
+The final LD will be completed on Monday, December 5th.
+The in-class presentation will be Friday, December 9th.
 During Finals week, you will present at the Research Celebration in lieu of a standard exam.
-Successful completion of this course requires your attendance at the Research Celebration on Monday, Dec.
-13th from 8:30-10am.
+Successful completion of this course requires your attendance at the Research Celebration on Wednesday, December 14th from 8:30-10am.